kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Dockershim CRI
 - Many<sup id="a1">[1]</sup> of the e2e conformance tests when run with [alternate Windows-based images](https://hub.docker.com/r/e2eteam/) which are being moved to [kubernetes-sigs/windows-testing](https://www.github.com/kubernetes-sigs/windows-testing)
 - Persistent storage: FlexVolume with [SMB + iSCSI](https://github.com/Microsoft/K8s-Storage-Plugins/tree/master/flexvolume/windows), and in-tree AzureFile and AzureDisk providers
-- Windows Server containers can take advantage of StatefulSet functionality for stateful applications and distributed systems
-- Windows Pods can take advantage of DaemonSet, with the exception that privileged containers are not supported on Windows (more on that below)
+- Windows containers can take advantage of DaemonSet, with the exception that privileged containers are not supported on Windows (more on that below)

-### What will work eventually
+### Windows Node Roadmap (post-GA work)
 - Group Managed Service Accounts, a way to assign an Active Directory identity to a Windows container, is forthcoming with KEP `Windows Group Managed Service Accounts for Container Identity`
 - `kubectl port-forward` hasn't been implemented due to lack of an `nsenter` equivalent to run a process inside a network namespace.
 - CRIs other than Dockershim: CRI-containerd support is forthcoming
 - Some kubeadm work was done in the past to add Windows nodes to Kubernetes, but that effort has been dormant since.
 We will need to revisit that work and complete it in the future.
 - Calico CNI for Pod networking
 - Hyper-V isolation (Currently this is limited to 1 container per Pod and is an alpha feature)
-- It is unclear if the RuntimeClass proposal from sig-node will simplify scheduled Windows containers. we will work with sig-node on this.
+- It is unclear if the RuntimeClass proposal from sig-node will simplify scheduled Windows containers.
+We will work with sig-node on this.

-### What will never work (without underlying OS changes)
+### What will never work (Note that some features are plain unsupported while some will not work without underlying OS changes)
 - Certain Pod functionality
     - Privileged containers and other Pod security context privilege and access control settings
     - Reservations are not enforced by the OS, but overprovisioning could be blocked with `--enforce-node-allocatable=pods` (pending: tests needed)